 When New Paltz school district has school closings due to inclement weather, the Town Hall Offices & Transfer Station will open 2 hours late.
-A school delay will not delay the Town Hall Hall or Transfer Station opening.
-At anytime, the Town Hall and TS may close early, or not open at all, without prior notice when winter storms and unsafe travel conditions exist.
-To check, visit the Town web site home page.
+A school delay will not delay the Town Hall or Transfer Station opening.
+At any time, the Town Hall and TS may close early, or not open at all, without prior notice when winter storms and unsafe travel conditions exist.
+To check, visit the Town website home page.

 Coupons and Checks

-Coupons are sold by the Transfer Station Attendant during hours of operation only by check.
+Coupons are sold by check only, from the Transfer Station Attendant during hours of operation.
 Coupons are available from the Town Clerk during Town Office hours by check or cash.
 Cash will no longer be accepted at the transfer

 Electronics Waste Recycling Program Reinstated